Mohacool/WhatsMyChord/README.md

 Input chords into the guitar fretboard.
 The website will identify the chord name and display different ways of playing it up and down the fretboard

-Random: Display a random chord
+Random: Displays a random chord from the database

 The chord detection algorithm currently detects 2000+ chords